fitfab/designsystem/README.md

-# Rollupjs, Typescript, react and styled-components library setup `monorepo`
+# Design System setup react and styled-components

+setting a multiple monorepo mechanism with lerna and yarn workspaces.

 ## Lerna setup

 `npx lerna init`

 This Command will generate a package.json and lerna.json file.